The Weekly Roundup: Facial Recognition Technology (and Brexit)

-The court had very limited sympathy for this view, stating that the claim had “an air of unreality” about it: “there is no suggestion that as at April 2017.”
+The court had very limited sympathy for this view, stating that the claim had “an air of unreality” about it: “there is no suggestion that as at April 2017 when the AFR Locate trial commenced, SWP either recognised or ought to have recognised that the software it had licenced might operate in a way that was indirectly discriminatory.”
 It was additionally observed that this bias would depend on the dataset used to train the system, and evidence was not presented to the court on this point.

 Nevertheless, echoing its approach under the previous two heads of claim, the court suggested the value of further research into the possibly discriminatory impacts of this facial recognition software.

 This judgement was not much of a victory for civil liberties activists.
 However, the court has been careful to leave a space for regulatory dialogue and review in the future, and it is clear that the police will continue to be held to the strict standards of privacy and data protection law which prevail in this country.
 As developments in surveillance technology continue to put pressure on the balance between liberty and security, the law must remain vigilant.
 It is to be hoped that the judges’ optimism about the robustness and adaptability of our legal framework are justified in the long term.